 Explanation: The Investment Manager prepares internal, unaudited 12-month cash flow forecasts which are approved by the Directors.
-These forecasts are not reviewed by an independent person or firm as NEW considers this information to be proprietary.
+A review was undertaken by an independent firm in 2020 on the short term forecast process but the underlying forecasts are not reviewed by an independent person or firm as NEW considers this information to be proprietary.
 The following measures are in place to address the reliability of the forecast:

 - A high proportion of revenue from solar plants in the portfolio is earned from fixed price PPA contracts - A high proportion of all interest expenses are fixed - Internal, unaudited cash flow forecasts for each of the investments made by the Business have been completed in connection with the respective acquisitions and are maintained for all assets - A consolidated Business cash flow model which forecasts aggregate Business cash flows has been developed by the Investment Manager.
-This consolidated Business cash flow model was subject to a periodic model review. - The cash flow forecast for the business is prepared by the Investment Manager on a regular basis and is reviewed by the Directors at least on a quarterly basis throughout the year.
+This consolidated Business cash flow model was subject to a periodic model review. - The cash flow forecast for the business is prepared by the Investment Manager on a regular basis and is reviewed by the Directors on a monthly basis throughout the year.